sudha7549/SQL-ASSSIGNMENT-WITH-SOLUTIONS/README.md

 # SQL-ASSSIGNMENT-WITH-SOLUTIONS

+This SQL project appears to be a structured assignment involving:

+Creating an employees table.

+Inserting sample data.

+Performing common SQL tasks like SELECT, UPDATE, DELETE, GROUP BY, and others as part of assignment questions.

+Includes solutions for each question.

 📊 SQL Assignment with Solutions This repository contains a comprehensive SQL assignment focused on mastering fundamental SQL operations through a practical employee management scenario.
 📁 What's Inside
 DDL & DML Scripts: Create and populate an employees table with sample data.